-For over three decades the Free Medical Clinic of Northern Shenandoah Valley, has delivered low cost, community-based health services to local individuals in need.
-In September 2017, the clinic announced that the Board of Directors announced to the community that they had voted to change the organization’s name to the Dr. Terry Sinclair Health Clinic, doing business as Sinclair Health Clinic.
-The change was made to honor one of the clinic’s founders and its long time Medical Director, Dr. Terry Sinclair.
+In September 2017, the clinic Board of Directors announced to the community that they had voted to change the name of the clinic to Dr. Terry Sinclair Health Clinic, Inc. doing business as Sinclair Health Clinic.
+They did so in honor of one of the clinic’s founders and its long-time Medical Director, Dr. Terry Sinclair.
 Dr. Sinclair passed away in December 2021 leaving behind a legacy of healing, service, and community.